-Hence, the partners should get their firm registered with the Registrar of Firms of the concerned state.
-Although registration is not compulsory, but to avoid the consequences of non-registration, it is advisable to get it registered when it is setup or at any time during its existence to avail the benefits of tax.
+The partners should get their firm registered with the Registrar of Firms of the concerned state.
+Although registration is not compulsory, but to avoid the consequences of nonregistration, it is advisable to get it registered when it is setup or at any time during its existence.
 The procedure for registration of a firm is as follows.

-- a.
-The firm will have to apply to the Registrar of Firms of the concerned state in the prescribed form. - b.
-The duly filled in form must be signed by all the partners. - c.
-The filled in form along with prescribed registration fee must be deposited in the office of the Registrar of Firms.

-d.
-The Registrar will scrutinise the application, and if then are satisfied that all formalities relating to registration have been duly complied with, they will put the name of the firm in his register and issue the Certificate of Registration.
+- The firm will have to apply to the Registrar of Firms of the concerned state in the prescribed form. - (ii) The duly filled in form must be signed by all the partners. - The filled in form along with prescribed registration fee must be deposited in the (iii) office of the Registrar of Firms. - (iv) The Registrar will scrutinise the application, and if he is satisfied that all formalities relating to registration have been duly complied with, he will put the name of the firm in his register and issue the Certificate of Registration.